thijssnelleman/automated-reproducibility/reviews/Regularized Feature Selection Landscapes An Empirical Study of Multimodality.md

 #### Statistics
 The statistics for the metrics used are: Counts/Frequencies (visualized in hexagonal binned plots) Your corrected list (empty if correct):

 #### Strategy and Test
 The experiment strategy is summarised as: Exhaustive enumeration of all 2^n feature subsets, with a decision tree model trained and tested using a random split (train = 0.7, test = 0.3).
 Your corrected answer (empty if correct):

 The experiment test is summarised as: Observational comparison of hexagonal binned plots (Figure 4) and Local Optima Networks (Figures 5 and 6) across different regularization values (ε ∈ {0, 1/32, 1/16, 1/8}).
-Your corrected answer (empty if correct):
+Your corrected answer (empty if correct): Observational comparison of hexagonal binned plots of distance-correlation (Figure 4) and Local Optima Networks (Figures 5 and 6) across different regularization values (ε ∈ {0, 1/32, 1/16, 1/8}).

 #### Results